Level Up To Web3 Music: 5 Trade Secrets For Independent Artists

 VR and AR music videos

-What’s more “metaverse” than a VR or AR music video?
-A VR or AR music video is undoubtedly expensive to produce, but it will undoubtedly make you stand out from the crowd.
-Furthermore, the cost and technological barrier to VR has been dramatically reduced thanks to Facebook’s Oculus Quest 2 and other affordable VR headsets.
+What’s more Web3 than a VR or AR music video?
+A VR or AR music video is expensive to produce, but it will definitely make you stand out from the crowd.
+In addition, the range of reasonably-priced headsets that have hit the market in recent years means the financial and technological barriers to accessing VR have been dramatically reduced.

 This means more and more people can view your VR or AR music video in all its glory.
-If you can’t afford a VR video yet, incorporating AR elements such as creating a release-specific Instagram or Snapchat filter is a great way to level up your music release launch campaign.
+If you can’t afford to produce a full-on VR video yet, incorporating AR elements, such as creating a release-specific Instagram or Snapchat filter, is a great way to level up your music rollout campaign.

 Join a DAO & find your Web3 community